jssimporter/jss_helper/README.md

 ## Installation

+Either grab the package from the releases section, or follow below for manual installation.

-Copy jss_helper wherever you may want it (possibly someplace in your path).
+Copy jss_helper and jss_helper_lib somewhere in your path.
+(Recommended:  `/usr/local/bin`)

 jss_helper requires python-jss, a python module for interacting with the JSS API.